gcallah/work/chaps/weber.md

 Weber begins his work with an observation that raises a question: in Germany at that time (1905), Protestants held more high positions in industry than Catholics, even in places where Catholics are in the majority.
 Here, he is acting as a proper "social detective": given a curious situation, let us search for an explanation.
-Furthermore, Weber suspects that solving this mystery might help us understand the origins of capitalism.
+Furthermore, Weber suspects that solving this mystery might help us understand the origins of modern capitalism.

-He begins by evaluating several popular explanations of this discrepancy.
+He begins by evaluating and ultimately rejecting several popular explanations of this discrepancy.

-1. Historical circumstances: Wealthy towns wound up being Protestant.

-2. Protestants were left freer, more indivualistic.

-But Puritanism led to a much stricter control of life than did Catholicism!

-Weber does not hold that these are permanent tendencies – over time, other groups come to follow the "logic" of the capitalist economy as well.

-Pg.
-36- Marxist idea that ideas conform to the material base structure is nonsense here – much more materially developed Florence and Venice were behind the backwoods of PA in regard to the development of capitalist attitudes.
+Along the way, Weber rejects, at least in this instance, the Marxist concept that the ideas of an era are those called for by its "material base": much more materially developed Florence and Venice were "behind" the backwoods of PA in regard to the development of capitalist attitudes.
+(36)

-A brief outline of Weber's historical thesis:
+In the interest of brevity, I now offer a highly compressed outline of Weber's thesis:

 1. Traditional societies were extremely suspicious of money lenders, speculators, middlemen, and so on.
 The unchecked pursuit of wealth was definitely a vice.
 In Cathlocism, in fact, the (theoretically) most admired life was that of a